 Skipping this step is one of the most common causes of claim denials.
 When eligibility is verified before the appointment, your billing team avoids submitting claims that will be rejected for coverage issues.
 Proper medical credentialing also plays a role here, ensuring that your providers are enrolled and authorized to bill specific payers.

-3. Medical Coding and Charge Capture
+Stage 3: Ensuring Accurate Medical Coding & Charge Capture

 After the patient encounter, every diagnosis, procedure, and service must be translated into standardized codes (ICD-10, CPT, HCPCS).
 This is where clinical documentation meets billing.
 Your coders review provider notes and assign the correct codes, which directly determine how much you bill and how much payers reimburse.